calebschoepp/caleb-www/content/blog/how_to_setup_oh_my_posh_on_ubuntu.md

 # Change your prompt

 This is also pretty straightforward in the [docs](https://ohmyposh.dev/docs/linux#replace-your-existing-prompt).
 Add the following to you `~/.bashrc` and then source it.
-Replace `{theme}` with your preferred theme.
-I like Paradox.
+Replace `{theme}` below with your preferred theme.
+I like the Paradox theme.

 ```bash
 eval "$(oh-my-posh --init --shell bash --config ~/.{theme}.omp.json)"